-- -Council Regulation (EC) No 834/2007 of 28 June 2007 on organic production and labelling of organic products and repealing Regulation (EEC) No 2092/91. - The Methodology of the FAO Study: "global food losses and food waste extent, causes and prevention" FAO, 2011 by SIK Swedish Institute for Food and Biotechnology, 2013.
+- Council Regulation (EC) No 834/2007 of 28 June 2007 on organic production and labelling of organic products and repealing Regulation (EEC) No 2092/91.

+- The Methodology of the FAO Study: "global food losses and food waste - extent, causes and prevention" - FAO, 2011 by SIK - Swedish Institute for Food and Biotechnology, 2013.

+-Eurostat,

+http://epp.eurostat.ec.europe.eu/portal/page/portal/eurostat/home

-- Eurostat, http://epp.eurostat.ec.europe.eu/portal/page/portal/eurostat/home - International databases (in particular Ecoinvent 3.9.1) for the production processes of semi-finished products, packaging materials, electrical and thermal energy and means of transport, as well as water supply and end-of-life.
+- International databases (in particular Ecoinvent 3.9.1) for the production processes of semi-finished products, packaging materials, electrical and thermal energy and means of transport, as well as for water supply and end-of-life.

-In accordance with the General Program Istructions of the International EPD® System, version 3.01 of 18/09/2019, the contribution of other generic data to the impact indicators is less than 10%.
+In accordance with the General Program Instructions of the International EPD® System, version 3.01 of 18/09/2019, the contribution of other generic data to the impact indicators is less than 10%.

-In addition, transport distance data were calculated using the online calculator Google Maps and Sea Rates for the calculation of transport distances by land and sea respectively.
+In addition, transport distance data were calculated using the online Google Maps and Sea Rates calculator for land and sea transport distances respectively.